O2X app

 Designing under real-world constraints

-Like in any other project, we followed an iterative design process in the O2X App.
-My role involved working on specific product sections such as onboarding screens, the trainer’s dashboard, athlete profiles and progress tracking, the content library, chat and bulletin functions, and more.
+Like any other project, we followed an iterative design process.
+My role involved working on specific product sections: onboarding screens, the trainer's dashboard, athlete profiles and progress tracking, the content library, chat and bulletin functions, and more.

-This meant not only preparing design variations for stakeholder review but also creating rapid prototypes to better demonstrate functionality.
-I’d get nervous before every call, always feeling there was something to improve — but thanks to my mentors and the client’s positive feedback,
+This meant preparing design variations for stakeholder review and creating rapid prototypes to demonstrate functionality.
+I'd get nervous before every call, always feeling there was something to improve - but thanks to my mentors and positive client feedback,

-I learned how to navigate dynamic client communication, overcome imposter syndrome, and significantly strengthen my technical Figma skills — from working with variables and tokens to components and advanced structuring.
+I learned navigating dynamic client communication, overcoming imposter syndrome, and significantly strengthening my technical Figma skills - from variables and tokens to advanced component structuring.

 mini chat I´ve designed